ironscar/spring-six-pro/docs/spring-webflux-security.md

     - first value is emitted after the first interval duration elapses
   - `range` creates a stream of values from a specified min to max including both

-- Transform operations:
+- Transform operators:
   - `map` does some transformation for each emitted value but only supports synchronous operations
   - `flatMap` does some transformation for each emitted value but supports asynchronous operations as well
     - if there is an internal flux, then flatMap will merge the values
     - if the internal flux is delayed, then values will be interleaved from both internal and external flux

-- Time operations:
+- Time operators:
   - `delayElements` to delay each element from the flux/mono to be delayed by a certain amount of time

-- Combine operations:
+- Combine operators:
   - `zipWith` combines the  using a provided function and ends when any one of them ends
     - it waits for the first values of both streams and then emits the first value, then repeats
   - `zip` works similar to `zipWith` but is for multiple sources